CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly identifies its niche within Angular typed reactive forms.
-It lists specific concrete capabilities, includes natural developer-facing trigger terms, and provides an explicit 'Use when' clause.
-The description is concise, uses third-person voice, and would be easily distinguishable from other skills.
+This is a strong, well-crafted skill description that clearly identifies its niche in Angular typed reactive forms.
+It lists specific concrete capabilities, includes natural trigger terms that Angular developers would use, and provides an explicit 'Use when' clause.
+The description is concise without being vague and uses proper third-person voice throughout.

 DimensionReasoningScore